lowczarc/blog.lancelot.life/implementing_a_minimal_lisp_to_learn_lisp/index.md

 We want this to print the result of the addition of 6 and 7
 :::

-We can make a function eval which take a context (for the functions definitions) and a List.
+We can make a function eval which takes a context (for the functions definitions) and a List.

 Because we want our structure and our data to be the same thing we will need to add some elements to our enum :